bluez/bluez/doc/org.bluez.LEAdvertisement.rst

 array{string} SolicitUUIDs
 ``````````````````````````

-	Array of UUIDs to include in "Service Solicitation" Advertisement Data.
+	List of UUIDs to include in the "Service Solicitation" field of the
+	Advertising Data.

 dict ServiceData
 ````````````````

-	Service Data elements to include.
+	Service Data elements to include in the Advertising Data.
 The keys are the UUID to associate with the data.

 dict Data
 `````````